CORA TERMS OF SERVICE

 13.2 Termination for Convenience

-Either party may terminate this Agreement at the end of the Pilot Period or any subsequent monthly period by providing written notice at least fifteen (15) days prior to the end of the then-current period.
+Either party may terminate this Agreement at the end of any annual period by providing written notice at least fifteen (15) days prior to the end of the then-current period.

 13.3 Termination for Breach